In search of the truth about Diana Nyad

 Diana Nyad Erases Another Young Woman From History

 Among the seven trailing Hall is 14-year-old Laura Novak of Dearborn, Michigan.
 Novak won a state championship at 12.
 Two years later, she finds herself going head-to-head against some of the greatest athletes in the world.
-The three officials in her lane lean in with their stopwatches as Novak windmills her last stroke and stretches for the wall.
+The three officials in her lane lean in with their stopwatches as Novak stretches for the wall.

 A few minutes later, her coach gives her the bad news: sixth place.

 Above: Results of the 100-meter backstroke final at the 1968 U.S. Women’s Olympic Trials.
-Winner Kaye Hall of Tacoma, Washington, would go on to set a world record in Mexico City.
+Winner Kaye Hall of Tacoma, Washington, went on to set a world record in Mexico City.
 (Images via USA Swimming.)

 On the right are the results from the 100 backstroke heats at the 1968 trials.
 You’ll find Laura Novak in heat four.
 You won’t find Diana Nyad anywhere.

-Could Someone Have Accidentally Left Nyad Off the Results?
+Could Someone Have Mistakenly Omitted Nyad From the Results?

-No. Had Nyad competed, she would have known about the scoreboard.
+No, because Nyad wasn’t there.
+Had she competed, she would have known about the scoreboard.

 She also would have known that the women swam in Los Angeles, not Long Beach: